pauljoohyunkim/aes/README.md

 # aes
 Based on the old aes128 project of mine (https://github.com/pauljoohyunkim/aes128).
 This will be written more cleanly, and support more formats of AES.

-# This repository is currently under construction.
-Encryptor is almost ready.
-Decryptor is still under construction.
-Should you wish to try it out, compile it by "gcc aes_enc.c -o aes_enc -lpthread"

 ## Encrypted File Format

 Suppose "inputfile" contains some bytes "$$$$$$$$$$$$$$$$" and its cipher text is some "????????????????".
 The generated encrypted file will follow the following format.